PaulLigocki/AP/README.md

 It seems on the first line
 REAL MAC MUST BE USED ATTR{macaddress}=="b8:27:eb:ff:ff:00"
-Otherwise the virtual ap0 interface will not come up
+Otherwise the virtual ap0 interface will not come up.

+#Service dnsmasq.service
+will fail to start without ap0 interface being up.